NeseOSCorp/NeseOS-blocks-Bella-The-Wolf-s-social-medias-via-Internet-Explorer-s-restricted-sites-feature/README.md

 Yes.
 NeseOS Defender will blocked Bella The Wolf's exe and other any files by NeseOS Defender.
 This changes will also affected on our Azure servers.

+# This changes will affected Nese Vista?

+Yes.
+Nese Vista Business x64 or later versions, by default, Bella The Wolf's social medias might blocked.
+So, be carefully!

 # What I can do?